- Send a message

 The Phoksundo Lake Trek is a relatively short trek in this region.
 This homestay trek in the remote corner of the Himalaya Dolpa, is probably a once in a lifetime experience.

-Of course!
+Yes!
 Actually, we encourage you to do so.
 Because that makes this trek unique and truly YOURS!
 Obviously, you don’t need to figure it all out by yourself.
 We are here for you.
-Do you want to speed up and make it extra challenging?
-Or, take it easy and slow?
 Just contact us, and let us know what you’d like to do.

 – Govinda & Lilly

-After a good night of sleep and hopefully beating the jetlag, we will meet again for a pre-trip meeting.
-You will be introduced to your mountain guide and we will discuss the itinerary.
-If you have any questions or requests, please let us know.
+After a good night of sleep and hopefully beating the jetlag, we will meet for a pre-trip meeting.
+You will be introduced to your mountain guide (and porter) and we will discuss your itinerary.
+If you have any questions or requests, please ask!

 What’s next?
 You can use this day to adjust to the different timezone, altitude and climate.
-Also, you can prepare yourself for your trek and do some last shoppings at one of the many outdoor gear shops around your hotel.
+Also, you can prepare yourself for your trek and do some last shoppings at one of the many outdoor gear shops in the area.

 Option: To save time, you can opt for a 55-minute flight to Nepalganj, instead of taking the bus.
 This would give you the opportunity to visit bazaars and surrounding villages that are populated by different ethnic people.
 We can also visit the holy temple of Bageshori.
 Contact us for more details.

-Early morning, we go to the airport and catch our flight to the village of Juphal (2,320 m).
+Early morning, we go to the airport and catch our flight to the village of Juphal (2,320 m / 7,611 ft).
 During this 30 minutes flight, we see a rapid change of the landscape below us.
 It changes from the flat terai to hills covered by paddy rice fields to the first high mountains of Dolpa.

 From Juphal, we walk to the village of Mazfal.
 We will spend the night and the next day here.